zooeywm/bombmanual/README.md

 # Bombmanual

-A automatic program for game "Keep Talking and Nobody Explodes".
+A support program for game "Keep Talking and Nobody Explodes".

 Assistance for modules that are easy to communicate but take a long time to compute.